 PUT SHOES AWAY – up on a shelf behind closet doors.

-JEWELRY SHOULD ALWAYS BE PUT AWAY/STORED HIGH – to avoid choking or metals that have toxic chemicals to your Dogue de Bordeaux puppy.
+JEWELRY – Should be out of reach to avoid choking or metals that have toxic chemicals to your Dogue de Bordeaux puppy.

 SHUT DRESSER DRAWERS – and put laundry out of reach.
 Swallowed clothing can cause intestinal blockage and choking hazards.